 The external auditors, Chief Executive Officer and Chief Financial Officer are invited to attend Audit Committee meetings at the discretion of the Committee.
+The external auditor met with the Audit Committee once during the year without management being present.

 The Audit Committee operates under a formal charter approved by the Board.
 The Audit Committee's charter is available on the Company's website along with information on procedures for the selection and appointment of the external auditor, and for the rotation of external audit engagement partners.